ConceptaNjolima/MyTNTResources/Week 2/[ENG2.2]View component layout.md

-# Component Layout
+# View Component Layout

-This lesson explains how to layout components, how to organize components with alignment and distribute space dynamically.
+This lesson introduces how to create components that can display a variety of data and distribute space dynamically.

 ## Learning objectives